yuxuanliao/pSCNN/README.md

 **1.Training your model**

-**1.Training your model**

 Run the file 'dnn.py'.

 **2.Predict mixture spectra data**

-Run the file 'DeepCID.py'.An example mixture data have been uploaded at Baidu SkyDrive (named  'mixture.npy', 'label.npy' and 'namedata.csv').Download the model and these example data，DeepCID can be reload and predict easily.
+Run the file 'pSCNN.py'.An example mixture data have been uploaded at Zenodo.
+Download the model and these example data，DeepCID can be reload and predict easily.

 # Contact